Ott Alver, Martin Siplane

-The appearance of the houses expresses the aesthetic ideals of 1930’s middle class – designed by engineers and master builders, the buildings feature details harking back to late Art Nouveau and historicism.
+The appearance of the houses expresses the aesthetic ideals of the 1930’s middle class; designed by engineers and master builders, the buildings mostly feature details harking back to late Art Nouveau and historicism.
+One can also find examples where the design is already influenced by the modernist architecture of the period.
 Inside, one finds apartments with two to three small rooms and very basic conveniences.
-Yet with their orderly yards and sometimes elaborate facades, the Tallinn-type houses were an upgrade from the slum environment, and render these streets a distinct 1930’s atmosphere.
+Yet with their orderly yards and sometimes elaborate facades, the Tallinn-type houses were an upgrade from the earlier slums that rendered these streets a distinct 1930’s atmosphere.

 The house type got its name from the fact that the majority of these buildings were constructed in the nation’s capital and to this day define many of its districts.
 However, many such houses were also built in other towns of Estonia.